spacetelescope/jwst/docs/extract_1d/source/reference_files.rst

 If ``src_coeff`` is not given, the extraction limits can be specified by ``xstart``, ``xstop``, ``ystart``, ``ystop``, and ``extract_width``.
+Note that all of these values are integers, and that the start and stop limits are inclusive.
+If ``dispaxis``
-Note that all of these values are integers.
-(It was intended that the start and stop limits be inclusive; the current code may not be consistent in this regard, but it will be so in the next release.
-To specify the cross-dispersion limits precisely, use ``src_coeff``.)
-If ``dispaxis`` is 1, the zero-indexed limits in the dispersion direction are ``xstart`` and ``xstop``; if ``dispaxis`` is 2, the dispersion limits are ``ystart`` and ``ystop``.
+is 1, the zero-indexed limits in the dispersion direction are ``xstart`` and ``xstop``; if ``dispaxis`` is 2, the dispersion limits are ``ystart`` and ``ystop``.
 (The dispersion limits can be given even if ``src_coeff``